Pallikonda

 Pallikonda is a selection grade town panchayat in Vellore district in the Indian state of Tamil Nadu.
-It connects with 90 villages and the town of Gudiyatham.
+It connects with 90 villages as well as the town of Gudiyatham.

 History

 Pallikonda hosts a large non-sepulchral megalithic assembly with a vast capstone supported by three equally enormous boulders.
 The presence of the megalith was officially reported by Col. Congreve of the Madras Regiment in 1845 and was included in the book "Rude Stone Monuments" by J. Fergusson in 1872.

 The capstone projections are positioned so that they point towards north and south.
 The surface of the capstone is riddled with more than 75 cupules, built in clusters.
 Cupules of a large cluster form direct sight-lines to the position of the stars Vega and Capella during solstice sun rise and sunset.

-"Uttara Ranganathan" temple beside the Palar river bank has the deity is "Anantashayana", the sleeping form of Vishnu.
+The "Uttara Ranganathan" temple beside the Palar river bank has the deity "Anantashayana", the sleeping form of Vishnu.
 Since the deity lies north of the river Palar, it is termed as "Uttara" (North).